Phamie Gow

-Phamie Gow is a composer, singer, harpist, pianist, and recording artist.
+Phamie Gow is a singer from Scotland, is known internationally as a classical/celtic crossover musician and composer.
+She is a creative director/producer of her record and publishing company and also produces and directs short films/music videos.
+Gow is an advocate for peacemaking through the humanities.

 Early life and education

-Phamie was born in Scotland, though has lived in four different countries including France, Spain, America and England.
-She first publicly performed at the age of 11 and a half after teaching herself to play the Celtic harp in six months using a tutor book and cassette.
-In her teens she later studied piano with the late composer and concert pianist Ronald Stevenson.
-At only 16 years old Phamie was one of the first to be accepted to study a Bachelor of Arts Degree in Scottish Music at The Royal Scottish Academy of Music and Drama (now the Royal Conservatoire of Scotland) in Glasgow, Scotland whilst continuing to study classical piano.
-As it happens, in her early twenties she was invited back to teach the piano as part of the same course.
+Gow was born in Scotland, though has lived abroad including Europe and America.
+She first publicly performed at the age of 11, having taught herself to play the Celtic small harp in six months using a tutor book and cassette.
+She claims that from that moment to the present day, she had a clear vision that she wanted to be a performer in whatever shape or form that may be.
+In her teens she later studied classical piano with the late composer and concert pianist Ronald Stevenson, having been a young student of Savourna Savourna his daughter,.

+After obtaining a distinction in her Grade 8 ABRSM music exam at 15, Gow was one of the first to be accepted to study a Bachelor of Arts Degree in Scottish Music at The Royal Scottish Academy of Music and Drama (now the Royal Conservatoire of Scotland) in Glasgow, focussing on the Celtic harp, whilst continuing to study classical piano and composition privately.
+In her early twenties she was invited to return to the Royal Conservatoire this time to teach the piano as part of this degree course over a couple of years.